 Muscle atrophy occurs quickly.
 Within days you may notice that your limb is simply looking smaller.
 Having muscle atrophy means that when you do get back to sport, if you do not spend the appropriate amount of time re-strengthening these muscles you are putting yourself at risk for re-injury.
 Let’s take the knee as an example.
 If you’re unable to decelerate and make a cutting move you may end up simply collapsing forward, or you will be able to sense the weakness and you’ll instinctively slow down and move more cautiously which can hinder your playing as well as your mental confidence.
 Building a pattern of decreased confidence in the strength of your leg is not a great idea as most sports have a great deal of the game played right between your ears.

 Research has suggested that a long period of immobilization can contribute to a 50% decrease in the ligaments that surround a joint.
 This is important to know, because if you’ve been immobilized and you’re not feeling like you’re getting better, and a provider insists on continuing to stay immobilized, you may want another opinion.
-One of the worst examples I can think of is when I had a patient who was immobilized for 8-9 months!
+One of the worst examples I can think of is when I had a patient who was immobilized for 8-9 months for an ankle sprain!
 Within weeks of working with this patient their condition was 90% resolved and within a couple of months they were back hiking.
 The point here is that prolonged bracing can leave you prone to additional ligamentous injury when you try to get back to sport.

 Motor control changes can happen both as a result of atrophy, and because you learn to compensate for being braced.
 When you compensate for a long period of time you literally build patterns into your brain that are incorrect.
 These can be difficult to correct and leave you questioning if you ever knew how to move correctly, I mean, how can walking be that hard?
 The problem arises when you take that movement to the field.
 It may not lead to injury today or tomorrow but somewhere down the line it may.